-UrbCulturalPlanning’s next Urban Lab will take place in Kiel the 24th to 25th February, 2020.
+Our first Urban Lab in 2020 will take place in Kiel on the 24th-25th February.

-The project partners have organized a two-day international Urban Lab on the theme creative bureaucracy.
-The aim of the Urban Lab is to explore opportunities for creating a more sustainable city.
-The two-day Urban Lab will address local actors from Kiel’s political and administrative departments, international participants and other interested such as city planners, artists, scientists, students and activists.
+The project partners have organised a two-day international Urban Lab on the theme creative bureaucracy.
+The aim of the lab is to explore opportunities for creating a more sustainable city.
+This event involves local actors from Kiel’s political and administrative departments, international participants and other interested such as city planners, artists, scientists, students and activists.

 The Urban Lab is divided into two sections:

-The first part of the Urban Lab in Kiel will focus on formulating strategic goals for a more sustainable city.
-These goals can be derived from the 17 SDGs (Sustainable Development Goals).
-In that addition, it should be specifically about the implementation of these formulated goals – both for the city of Kiel and cities in the Baltic Sea Region.
+The first part will focus on formulating strategic goals for a more sustainable city.
+These goals can be derived from the UN’s Sustainable Development Goals (SDG) no. 17.
+The goal is to work towards an implementation of the formulated goals, both for the city of Kiel and cities in the Baltic Sea Region.

-More information concerning the registration and programme will follow.
+More information concerning the registration and programme is available HERE!